shubham1chawla/the-strategists-remastered/storage/README.md

 ## Prerequisites

-- Refer to steps mentioned [here](../docs/google-integration.md#google-service-account) to setup _Google Service Account_.
-Once you have the service account's credential `JSON` file, use it's path in the `GOOGLE_CREDENTIALS_JSON_PATH` environment variable below.
+- Refer to steps mentioned [here](../docs/google-integration.md#google-service-account) to set up _Google Service Account_.
+Once you have the service account's credential `JSON` file, use its path in the `GOOGLE_CREDENTIALS_JSON_PATH` environment variable below.

 ## Setup